Combe Fill South Superfund Site: Clean up

 Initial Cleanup of Combe Fill South began with the construction of a remedy in 1997.
 Groundwater extraction and treatment started in June of that same year.
 Since then, the method of air quality treatment changed from an active system to a passive system.

 Initial cleanup

 Along with the remedy, the state provided water treatment to residents close to Combe Fill South.
 This is the beginning of a six part plan to clean up the site, which also includes covering the site with a material such as clay to prevent rain water from coming in contact with the buried waste, treating the groundwater and leachate, and determining if the aquifer nearby needs treatment.

 Current status

 The Combe Fill South landfill has been undergoing treatment by the EPA since 1997, but has not yet been taken off the National Priority List.
 There are currently a study on the deep water aquifer taking place, which will help the EPA determine what the next plan of action is.

+A 17.8 MW solar farm was installed on the site in 2025.